 After mating in the early part of the year, the female, known as a vixen, will prepare one or more dens, sometimes utilizing one dug by other animals.
-The vixen gives birth in the spring, staying in the den with the pups for the first several weeks after birth, during which time the male provides food for the female.
-Litters average five pups, but can be from one to seventeen.
+The vixen gives birth in the spring, staying in the den with the pups, which are also called kits, for the first several weeks after birth, during which time the male provides food for the female.
+Litters average five kits, but can be from one to seventeen.

 The North American red foxes are often divided into ten subspecies, with Vulpes vulpes fulva being the only one occurring in Florida.
 While there were red foxes on the continent before Europeans arrived, the British did bring European species over to the colonies for hunting.
 The current species are likely related to both the native and the imported foxes.